-When ye see these things-the sun darkened, the moon failing to shine, and stars falling, then the kingdom of God is nigh.
+When ye see these things!
+What things?
+They shall see the sun darkened, the moon failing to shine, and stars falling, then the kingdom of God is nigh.
 This generation (the ones living then) shall not pass till all is fulfilled.

-The writer believes Jesus meant this in the very same way as he spake of the evil generation then living in Jerusalem.
+The writer believes Jesus meant this the same way as he spoke of the evil generation then living in Jerusalem.
+It will be the generation alive at the time.